yuchentang/yuchentang.github.io/Database/SQL.md

 ## `ROW_NUMBER()`, `RANK()`, `DENSE_RANK()`
 ### Using ROW_NUMBER() for finding nth highest value per group

-The following example shows you how to find the employees whose have the highest salary in their departments:
+The following example shows you how to find the employees who have the highest salary in their departments:

 ```sql
 -- find the highest salary per department